 Aerial Detection Surveys

-Damage to trees caused by insects, disease, animals, and weather, are a natural and common occurrence in the region's forests.
+Damage to trees caused by insects, disease, animals, and weather are a natural and common occurrence in Vermont’s forests.
 Such disturbances can result in changes to biodiversity and species composition, and allow for cycling of nutrients from trees to soil, but can also negatively affect timber quality and other important ecosystem services.
-There is also concern that climate change and further introduction of non-native pests and pathogens may alter disturbance patterns.
+There is also concern that climate change and further introduction of non-native pests and pathogens may alter disturbance patterns in the future.

-Aerial detection surveys (ADS) have been used to map the cause and extent of forest disturbances in Vermont for nearly 50 years.
+The Data Insect and Disease Surveys (IDS) (formerly, Aerial Detection Surveys, ADS) have been used to map the cause and extent of forest disturbances in Vermont for nearly 50 years.

-Statewide annual sketch-mapping surveys are collected by Vermont Department of Forests, Parks, and Recreation (VT FPR), and the US Forest Service over the Green Mountain National Forest and other federal lands.
-The US Forest Service Forest Health Monitoring Program sets survey methods and standards for ADS across the US.
+Statewide annual sketch-mapping survey data are collected by Vermont Department of Forests, Parks, and Recreation (VT FPR), and the US Forest Service over the Green Mountain National Forest and other federal lands.
+The US Forest Service Forest Health Monitoring Program sets survey methods and standards for IDS across the US.

-Some regionally destructive, non-native pests, like gypsy moth (Lymantria dispar), browntail moth (Euproctis chrysorrhoea), and emerald ash borer (Agrilus planipennis), were not detected in Vermont in 2016 although they caused damage elsewhere in the northern Forest region (MA, ME, NH, NY, and VT)
+Rainfall-induced chlorosis was the third-most common damage type, resulting from the wetter-than-normal spring and early summer, largely affecting sugar maples.
+Symptoms attributed to drought were much less common than in 2016 (VT FPR 2017) Some regionally destructive, non-native pests, like gypsy moth (Lymantria dispar), browntail moth (Euproctis chrysorrhoea), and emerald ash borer (Agrilus planipennis), were not detected in Vermont in 2017 although they caused damage elsewhere in the northern Forest region (MA, ME, NH, NY, and VT).

 Long Term Trends

-Summing all disturbances per year (1997-2016) reveals substantial year to year variability (Figure 6).
+Summing all disturbances per year (1995-2017) reveals substantial year-to-year variability (Figure 6).
 This is partially due to shifting monitoring and assessment priorities year to year, but also depends on the nature of the disturbance.
 Several disturbances are episodic, particularly abiotic weather events (e.g., late spring frost events, drought) and many insect outbreaks.
 The year of the highest disturbance area occurred in 1998 with a severe ice storm that caused widespread damage to trees (381,843 ha).
-Only two agents have been detected every year in the 22-year period: beech bark disease and birch defoliator complex (Figure 7).
+Only two agents have been detected every year in the 23-year period: beech bark disease and birch defoliator complex (Figure 7).

 In total, 66 different damage agents have been mapped in Vermont since 1995.
 When the maximum extent of damage caused by specific damage agents is compared to number of years they were mapped, agents have varying impacts in the landscape (Figure 7).
-In general, insects and abiotic agents have had the largest effect on the region's forests.
-The most damaging agents overall have been ice and snow damage (394,838 ha), birch defoliator complex (324,541 ha) and forest tent caterpillar (277,202 ha).
+In general, insects and abiotic agents have had the largest effect on the region’s forests.
+The most damaging agents overall have been ice and snow damage (394,829 ha), birch defoliator complex (324, 807 ha) and forest tent caterpillar (301,715ha).

 Regional Context & Implications